-This concentration equips students to understand the national security policymaking process and provides an opportunity to study in depth the national security challenges of the 21st century.
+The National Security and Foreign Policy Concentration equips students to understand the national security policymaking process and provides an opportunity to study in depth the national security challenges of the 21st century.
 The program provides a solid and diverse background on fundamental issues to prepare future public policymakers and practitioners to address the problems facing the United States.

 AGS is preparing the next generation of strategists by studying past generations and interacting with current strategic leaders.
 The program is building a research community of faculty, graduate students and undergraduates who are committed to deepening their understanding of America’s role in the world – past, present and future.
 With prominent speakers, field trips, simulations, battlefield staff rides, and other experiential learning opportunities, AGS emphasizes active learning.

-An educational opportunity to enhance understanding of national security issues and the American policymaking process, and empower fellows advanced skills for high-level leadership positions.
+The Counterterrorism and Public Policy Fellowship Program is an educational opportunity to enhance understanding of national security issues and the American policymaking process, and empower fellows advanced skills for high-level leadership positions.
 Recently, three fellows received prestigious writing awards for their capstone research papers from the Army War College.

 In this social policy seminar, students analyze public policy responses and programs implemented to meet the needs of veterans – covering mental health, substance abuse, homelessness, housing, legal issues, employment and more.